pzrsa/parsam.io/data/notes/shoe-dog.md

 ## Who Should Read It?

 Anyone who is really trying to find some sort of meaning in their life or give value to the world should read it.
-On top of that, theres a lot of communicating examples shown throughout the memoir where Phil was just a shy introvert.
+On top of that, there's a lot of communicating examples shown throughout the memoir where Phil was just a shy introvert.
 So if you relate to Phil in lack of people skills, then this book will resonate with you and you might learn how to be better at networking.
 Overall, most people who are interested in business will for sure find this memoir a great read/listen (I would recommend listening to the audiobook version).

 ## How It Impacted Me